dare-centre/hydro-jax/README.md

 # GR4J JAX implementation
-DARE, 2022
+DARE, 2022<br>
 Contact: Joshua Simmons

 This repository contains a GR4J implementation in JAX.

-The model is described in the following paper:
+The model is described in the paper:

+*Perrin, C., Michel, C., & Andréassian, V. (2003).
+Improvement of a parsimonious model for streamflow simulation.
+Journal of hydrology, 279(1-4), 275-289.*

 To run the tests (`01_model_test.ipynb`) you will need to have the [RRMPG repository ](https://github.com/kratzert/RRMPG) package downloaded and available in a base directory.
 We will use the numpy RRMPG implmenetation, test scaffold and associated data as a reference to test the JAX implementation.